Addyvan/placeholder-search/README.md

 # Placeholder Search
-front-end search components for adding search when prototyping.
+front-end search component for adding search when prototyping.

 ## How to use